 2. Ensure adequate prebiotic intake

 Prebiotics are substances that the bacteria living in our large intestine use as food.
 These “good bacteria” are known to contribute to the health of your gut and may have several other health benefits.
-Thus, we don’t want to starve them (more to come on this interesting topic in a separate article)!
+Therefore, we don’t want to starve them (more to come on this interesting topic in a separate article)!